Yarragon

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates three active public transport stops in Yarragon, offering a mix of train services.
+Yarragon has three operational public transport stops offering a mix of train services.
 These stops are served by thirteen different routes, collectively facilitating 323 weekly passenger trips.
-Transport accessibility is limited, with residents typically located 701 meters from the nearest stop.
-As primarily residential, most residents commute outward.
-Cars remain the dominant mode of transport at 95%.
-Vehicle ownership averages 1.7 per dwelling, exceeding the regional average.
+Transport accessibility is considered limited, with residents typically residing 701 meters from the nearest stop.
+Predominantly residential, most Yarragon residents commute outward, with cars being the primary mode of transport at 95%.
+On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, 18.8% of residents work from home, potentially influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport